 Videos, on the hand, should be MP4 or MOV files with a minimum resolution of 480×360 pixels (360p).
 From what I’ve read, the maximum resolution of 1920×1020 (1080p).

 27 Free Zoom Backgrounds

-To help get you started, I’ve compiled 27 fun Zoom backgrounds that you may use.
-These photos are ones we’ve taken over the years ranging from various locations such as Nantucket to Napa Valley, Palm Springs, Portugal, and more.
-They are all sized appropriately for Zoom.
-Simply save them to your computer and use them to add a bit more color to your next video conference.
-Enjoy!
+To help get you started, I’ve compiled 27 fun Zoom backgrounds free that you may use.
+These photos are ones we’ve taken over the years ranging from Nantucket to Napa Valley, Palm Springs, Portugal, and more.
+Basically, I want to help transport you to a new destination with your Zoom virtual backgrounds during meetings.